docker/docs/engine/ce-ee-node-activate.md

 2. Log into the Docker engine from the command line.

-**NOTE:** When the running the command `docker login`, the shell stores the credentials in the current users's home directory.
+**NOTE:** When the running the command `docker login`, the shell stores the credentials in the current user's home directory.
 For CentOS, the `sudo` command overwrites overwrites the $HOME environment variable.

 For Ubuntu or Debian: